compute-io/compute.io/README.md

 <a name="median"></a>
 #### [compute.median( arr )](https://github.com/compute-io/median)

-Computes the median of an array.
+Computes the median of an `array`.

 ``` javascript
 var data = [ 2, 4, 2, 7, 3 ];